Did you know you could be entitled to £20 in Nectar Points from the Daily Mail Rewards Club?

 The Daily Mail Rewards club is also referred to as MyMail and has been running for many years, but only partnered with Nectar in 2017.

-Basically, anyone who buys a print copy of the Daily Mail or Mail on Sunday can claim Daily Mail rewards in the form of Nectar Points via the MyMail website.
+Anyone who buys a print copy of the Daily Mail or Mail on Sunday can claim Daily Mail online rewards in the form of Nectar Points via the MyMail website.

 Typically selling in the region of 1 million copies a day, there’s a good chance you may be a reader and not have realized you could be taking advantage of these free nectar points on a regular basis.